 “1 in 4 Flemish people will face severe psychological problems sooner or later.”

-“Worldwide, Belgium remains number 1 in the hospitalisation of psychiatric patients.”
+“Belgium is still the world leader in the hospitalisation of psychiatric patients.”

 I am convinced that if you do not confront your feelings, the pressure will just keep increasing until it bursts, and you could end up with depression or a burnout.
 Unprocessed events have a profoundly negative impact on the flow of energy and blood in the body.
 Our thoughts also have real power, which affects our whole being and how it functions.

 I believe that acupuncture (alongside or in combination with medication) can fundamentally treat psycho-emotional complaints in a natural and holistic manner - and without side-effects.

 I also want to give my patients a space where they can be fully and truly themselves.

 Frequently, we are taught to suppress painful events and emotions, such as sadness, anger, fear, and feelings of guilt.
 This can cause an imbalance between body and mind, and blocked energy, and can lead to physical symptoms, such as heart palpitations, headache, stiffness, and mucus formation.
 It can also produce psychological symptoms (especially irritability, bursts of anger, confusion, and mood swings).